EB-5 Filing Fees in 2026: Complete Cost Breakdown

 The I-526E petition fee#

-When you file your initial EB-5 petition (Form I-526E), the first fee you'll pay is the petition filing fee.
+When you file the initial EB-5 petition (Form I-526E), the first government fee is the petition filing fee.
 As of 2026, the I-526E filing fee is $3,675.
-This fee is non-refundable, meaning you pay it regardless of whether your petition is approved or denied.
+It is non refundable.
+You pay regardless of whether the petition is approved or denied.

-The I-526E petition fee covers USCIS's processing of your immigrant investor petition.
-You pay this fee when you submit your petition.
-Most regional centers collect this fee from you and submit it with your petition, or they may ask you to pay it directly to USCIS.
+The I-526E fee covers USCIS processing of the immigrant investor petition.
+Payment is due at submission.
+Most regional centers either collect the fee and submit it with the petition, or they instruct you to pay USCIS directly.

-If you have a spouse or dependent children who are also included on your I-526E petition as derivative beneficiaries, they don't require separate I-526E fees.
-One petition fee covers your entire family if they're all included as dependents.
+A spouse or dependent children included on the petition as derivative beneficiaries do not require separate I-526E fees.
+One petition fee covers the whole family when they are all dependents.

-However, if your spouse or adult children file their own separate I-526E petitions (as independent investors rather than dependents), each separate petition requires its own $3,675 filing fee.
+However, if a spouse or adult children file separate I-526E petitions as independent investors rather than dependents, each separate petition requires its own $3,675 filing fee.

 The integrity fund fee#

-Beginning in 2022, USCIS introduced a new fee specifically for EB-5 cases called the Integrity Fund Fee.
+Beginning in 2022, USCIS introduced a fee specific to EB-5 cases called the Integrity Fund Fee.
 This $1,000 fee is required in addition to the standard I-526E filing fee.

-The Integrity Fund was created as part of the 2022 EB-5 reform to enhance program integrity and security.
+According to USCIS guidance on EB-5 program integrity, the Integrity Fund was created as part of the 2022 EB-5 reform to enhance program integrity and security [1].
 The fee is separate from the standard filing fee and represents an additional cost for all EB-5 petitioners.
-Like the filing fee, the Integrity Fund fee is non-refundable.
+Like the filing fee, the Integrity Fund fee is non refundable.

-You pay the Integrity Fund fee once when you file your I-526E petition.
-Spouses and dependent children included as beneficiaries on your petition don't require separate Integrity Fund fees.
-Only separately-filed petitions require separate fees.
+You pay the Integrity Fund fee once when you file I-526E.
+Spouses and dependent children included as beneficiaries on your petition do not require separate Integrity Fund fees.
+Only separately filed petitions require separate fees.

 The I-485 adjustment of status fee#

-When your priority date becomes current and you file your Form I-485 (Application to Register Permanent Residence or Adjust Status), you'll pay the I-485 filing fee.
-As of 2026 (following the November 2025 court ruling that reverted fees to pre April 2024 levels), the I-485 fee is $1,440 per person.
+When your priority date becomes current and you file Form I-485 (Application to Register Permanent Residence or Adjust Status), the I-485 filing fee applies.
+As of 2026, following the November 2025 court ruling that reverted fees to pre April 2024 levels, the I-485 fee is $1,440 per person.

-If your spouse and dependent children are also filing their I-485 applications along with you (which they should be, for family unity), each of them requires their own I-485 filing fee.
-So a family of four would pay $1,440 x 4 = $5,760 in I-485 fees.
+If your spouse and dependent children file their I-485 applications alongside you, which they should for family unity, each requires their own I-485 fee.
+A family of four therefore pays $1,440 x 4 = $5,760 in I-485 fees.

-Some applicants may be eligible for fee reductions or waivers based on household income, but most EB-5 investors don't qualify for these reductions because they've demonstrated significant financial capacity (investing at least $800,000 to $1,050,000).
+Some applicants qualify for fee reductions or waivers based on household income.
+Most EB-5 investors do not qualify because they have demonstrated significant financial capacity by investing at least $800,000 to $1,050,000.

 The I-829 petition fee#

-Approximately two years after receiving your conditional green card, you'll file Form I-829 to remove conditions.
+Roughly two years after receiving the conditional green card, you file Form I-829 to remove conditions.
 The I-829 filing fee is $3,750 as of 2026.

 Like the I-526E fee, the I-829 fee is per petition.
-If you're the principal investor and your spouse is a dependent on your petition, you pay one $3,750 fee for both of you.
-If your spouse is a separate investor, they pay their own separate I-829 fee of $3,750.
+If you are the principal investor and your spouse is a dependent on your petition, you pay one $3,750 fee covering both.
+If your spouse is a separate investor, they pay their own separate $3,750 fee.

-The I-829 fee is also non-refundable.
-You pay it when you file, and it doesn't get returned if your petition is denied.
+The I-829 fee is also non refundable.
+You pay at filing and the fee does not return if the petition is denied.

 Biometric services fees#

 USCIS requires biometric collection (fingerprinting and photos) at multiple stages of EB-5 processing.
-Biometric services fees are typically included in the I-485 filing fee of $1,440.
+Biometric services fees are typically folded into the I-485 filing fee of $1,440.

-However, if USCIS requests biometrics at other stages (such as for your dependents or if your biometrics need to be recaptured), additional biometric services fees may apply.
+If USCIS requests biometrics at other stages, for example for dependents or when biometrics must be recaptured, additional biometric services fees may apply.

 For I-829 petitions, biometric services may be required.
-However, since I-829 processing timelines are extended, biometric requirements may change or fees may be waived if you've recently provided biometrics for your I-485.
+Because I-829 processing timelines run long, biometric requirements can change, and fees may be waived if you recently provided biometrics for I-485.

 Additional fees and costs#

-Beyond the standard USCIS filing fees, several other fees are associated with EB-5 processing:
+Beyond standard USCIS filing fees, several additional costs are associated with EB-5 processing.

-Application Support Services Fee - Some regional centers charge a fee for helping you prepare your I-526E petition and coordinate with USCIS.
+Application Support Services Fee.
+Some regional centers charge a fee for helping you prepare the I-526E petition and coordinate with USCIS.
 This varies widely but ranges from $1,000 to $5,000 depending on the regional center and your circumstances.

-Medical Examination - The required medical examination (Form I-693) costs approximately $200-$400 and is typically paid directly to the panel physician.
+Medical Examination.
+The required medical examination (Form I-693) costs approximately $200 to $400 and is typically paid directly to the panel physician.

-Police Clearance/Background Checks - Obtaining the Form I-864 police clearance costs $50-$150 depending on your country of origin.
+Police Clearance and Background Checks.
+Obtaining police clearance documentation costs $50 to $150 depending on your country of origin.

-Document Translation and Certified Copies - If you have documents in foreign languages, certified translations cost $25-$75 per document.
-Certified copies cost $2-$5 each.
+Document Translation and Certified Copies.
+Documents in foreign languages require certified translations at $25 to $75 per document.
+Certified copies cost $2 to $5 each.
 Most EB-5 petitioners need dozens of certified copies.

-Attorney Fees - You should hire an immigration attorney to guide you through EB-5 processing.
-Attorney fees for EB-5 cases typically range from $3,000 to $10,000 or more, depending on complexity and the attorney's experience level.
+Attorney Fees.
+Hire an immigration attorney for EB-5 processing.
+Attorney fees typically range from $3,000 to $10,000 or more depending on complexity and experience level.

-Job Creation Economist Fee - For your I-829 filing, you'll likely hire an economist to prepare a job creation report.
-This typically costs $2,000-$10,000 depending on project complexity.
+Job Creation Economist Fee.
+For I-829 filing, you will likely hire an economist to prepare a job creation report.
+This typically costs $2,000 to $10,000 depending on project complexity.

-These additional costs aren't paid to USCIS but represent necessary expenses for successful EB-5 processing.
+These additional costs are not paid to USCIS but represent necessary expenses for successful EB-5 processing.

 Total cost summary table#